 What size of consumer unit should I get fitted?

 The decision on what size consumer unit should be based first on the number of circuits you have presently plus any future requirements.
-So for example if you currently have 6 circuits and you would generally install as a minimum an 8 way unit leaving 2 spare for future use.
-Future needs may include extensions, showers, smoke detectors, garage supplies, cooker supplies, security alarm supplies etc.
+So for example if you currently have 6 circuits, you would generally install as a minimum an 8 way unit leaving 2 spare for future use.
+Future needs may include extensions to the building premises or alterations.

 How long will the power be off?

-The power is cut off for an average of 4 hours, but following switching the power back on the process of live testing is carried out which involves switching circuits on and off for up to 2 hours.
+This is largely dependent on the size of consumer unit being fitted and different businesses have different needs.
+Following switching the power back on the process of live testing is carried out which involves switching circuits on and off for up to 2 hours.
 The size of consumer unit and number of circuits means the time taken varies install to install.

-Why do I need Main Earth Bonding to water and gas services?image1.png
+Why do I need Main Earth Bonding to water and gas services?

 Main earth bonding is part of the wiring that forms the path which a fault travels along in order to activate the fuse in the event of a fault occurring.
 It is an important part of any electrical installation providing protection against electric shock and is required under current regulations.
-The regulations require a correctly sized earth is connected from the consumer unit to your gas and water pipework where it enters your property.
+The regulations require a correctly sized earth is connected from the consumer unit to where your gas and water pipework enters the property.

 Why do I need earthing in my circuits?